kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 MESH is written in a inheritance manner, so most of the functions in the base class can be directly accessed by subclasses.
 Usage of MESH involves writing a Lua script to call into various parts of MESH.
 Here we describe all of the MESH base class functions that can be called within the Lua environment.

-For detailed function calls of a given geometry, please read the pages [SimulationPlanar](planar.md), [SimulationGrating](grating.md) and [SimulationPattern](pattern.md) for the geometries you are simulating.
+For which functions can be called for a given geometry, please read the pages [SimulationPlanar](planar.md), [SimulationGrating](grating.md) and [SimulationPattern](pattern.md) for the geometries you are simulating.

 !!! note
     The base class is just a wrapper for most of the functions, but it cannot be initiated in a Lua script.
 The only instances that can be initiated are the classes corresponding to different dimensions.